Om-Shankar-191019/HospitalTracker/README.md

     firebase.js config
-    login.js connect firebase redux and render -- createEmail/pass, login, signinwithGoogle app.js conditional rendering login.js based on the user info from redux store.
+    login.js connect firebase redux and render -- createEmail/pass, login, signinwithGoogle app.js conditional rendering login.js based on the user info from redux store. firebase deployed for login testing
+    login persistance -- on this device if already logged in then login page skips.
+About.js html and css
+load map using mapbox in map.js comp.
+    made a search box on the map
+    get the data from overpass api